-I personally felt Natalie Portman was a great choice to play Lena, but I do feel her presence in the film’s 1st act was a tad weak.
+I felt Natalie Portman was a great choice to play Lena, but I do feel her presence in the film’s 1st act was a tad weak.
 Another note to mention is that during critical and horrific moments, you will find some of the characters exploring “The Shimmer” will give little to no expression based on the situation.
-At times all characters can look so dull and plain or even worse- some frighten and some not at all.
+At times, all characters can look dull and plain or even worse- some are frightened, and some are not.
 None of the characters felt consistent in regard to their actions.
-There are other minor moments one could point out but when it comes to sci-fi, how picky can we get?
+There are other minor moments one could point out, but when it comes to sci-fi, how picky can we get?
+Overall, I enjoy the concept of this film.
+It’s new, creative, and tries something different from just being another sci-fi film.
+Seeing Natalie Portman take the lead in something different for her was also refreshing.

 7.9/10